 The Hundred column Palace is one of the palaces of Persepolis, with an area of 46,000 square meters and a ceiling of 100 columns, each 14 meters high.

 Another palace of Persepolis is the Shura's palace.
 This is called the shura palace or the central hall.
 Probably the king is here to discuss with elders.
 Due to the sculptures, one of the Shah's gates came in and came out of two other gates.
 Because of this, the Shura Council says here that there are two sides of the human pillar that are not elsewhere and that human beings are the symbol of thought.

 One of the architectural arts in Persepolis is that the ratio of the height of the doors to their width and the ratio of the height of the columns to the distance between the two columns is the golden ratio.
 The golden ratio is an important proportion in geometry that exists in nature.
 It represents the art of ancient heavenly people in architecture.

-Persepolis is full of wonders and glorious culture of people whose even ruins today are after 2,500 years of admiration for every Iranian and foreign viewer.
+Persepolis is full of wonders and the glorious culture of people whose even ruins today are after 2,500 years of admiration for every Iranian and foreign viewer.

-Persepolis Museum is the oldest Iranian building used as a museum, including a porch, two galleries and a hall.
+Persepolis Museum is the oldest Iranian building used as a museum, including a porch, two galleries, and a hall.
 Some of the works featured in this museum include:

 The Persepolis Museum opened on May 28, 2002, with the International Museum Day opening and opened to enthusiasts.